GLocalFlex/GLocalFlexClient/README.md

 - python main_threading.py buy
 - python main_threading.py sell

+Username and password are taken from environment variables GLF_USER1 and GLF_PASSWD1 if side is 'buy', GLF_USER2 and GLF_PASSWD2 if side is 'sell'.

 -r = runtime in seconds (e.g. 60 will stop the script after about a minute, setting zero runs forever)

 -s = sleep time in seconds (can be less than zero or exactly 0)